 You should also allow about 2 feet spacing between small plants, and for the larger plants, spacing should be up to 4 feet.
 This is essential as it allows air to circulate between the plants and through the leaves, which helps to prevent fungus.

-Now let’s look at some general reasons leaves may generally turn yellow on plants.
+Now let’s look at some general reasons yellow leaves begin showing up on plants.

 Is Your Soil Bad?

 Very often, inexperienced gardeners and first time cannabis growers write off their poor plant performance to poor soil conditions.
 While this may be a part of the problem, it’s important to understand that poor soil conditions can certainly be corrected.